-If you accumulate too many demerit points or if you are convicted of committing a high speed offence, you face a mandatory licence suspension imposed by Queensland Transport.
-In most cases, the suspension will be for six months.
+If you accumulate too many demerit points or commit a high-speed offence, you face a mandatory licence suspension imposed by Queensland Transport.
+In most cases, the period of suspension will be six months.

 What is a Special Hardship Order?

 A special hardship order allows a person to obtain a restricted licence, despite a driver licence suspension.
 The restricted licence is also known as a special hardship licence.

 You cannot apply for a special hardship order for all types of licence suspensions.
 For example, you cannot apply for a hardship licence if your licence has been suspended by SPER due to unpaid fines.

 It is essential to understand that a SHO only allows a person to drive in very limited circumstances.
 They are therefore not the same as a normal driver licence.

 For example, a Magistrate can order that the hardship licence only allows you to drive to and from work.
 The order could also require that you only drive between certain hours and on certain days, as decided by the Magistrate.